Begelit/UnetVGG16_Person_Segmentation/README.md

 # UnetVGG16_Person_Segmentation
 ![](https://github.com/Begelit/UnetVGG16_Person_Segmentation/blob/main/demo/collage_gif.gif)
-## 1 Creating and training CNN model based on Unet architecture with VGG16 encoder.
+## 1 Creating and training CNN model based on Unet architecture with VGG16 encoder
 The following sections will describe the actions performed in this notebook: https://github.com/Begelit/UnetVGG16_Person_Segmentation/blob/main/Jupyter%20Notebooks/unet-keras-person-cocodataset2017.ipynb
 More detailed information about the session of this section, input / output files can be obtained at the link: